observablehq/framework/docs/imports.md

 const {default: confetti} = await import("npm:canvas-confetti");
 ```

-Framework only resolves statically-analyzable dynamic imports, as when `import` is passed a single string literal.
+You can use dynamic imports with `npm:`, node, local, and remote imports.
+However, Framework can only resolve statically-analyzable dynamic imports, as when `import` is passed a single string literal.

 ## Import resolutions